Pasifika Education Plan: Monitoring Report 2015 Publications

 In 2013, the median annual income for Pasifika adults was $19,700, which is lower than the national median annual income of $28,500.
 Income levels are related to age and employment.
 As the Pasifika population has a large proportion of younger people, tending to have lower incomes of $5,000 or less, compared to older people, they more heavily contribute to the lower annual income.

-In 2013, Pasifika learners showed improvement in many areas of education compared with nationwide general trends.
-Figure 1.1 shows a broad picture of where we are now in terms of the indicators, recent improvements and what improvement is required to reach the specific targets for the future.
+In recent years, Pasifika learners showed improvement in many areas of education compared with nationwide general trends.
+Figure 0.2 shows a broad picture of where we are now in terms of the indicators, recent improvements and what improvement is required to reach the specific targets for the future.

 Improvements have been made across all focus areas of the PEP, though action still needs to be taken to reach the targets set.

 The following section provides a summary of the latest year's performance against the PEP.
-Data predominantly relates to 2013, however, more current 2014 data is used where available.
 Comparisons with non-Pasifika have been provided where relevant to the target set out in the PEP.

 - In 2012, 21% of ECE services reviewed by the Education Review Office (ERO) were found to have either very or some responsive practices that enable Pasifika children to experience success.

-- In 2013, 64% of Pasifika students in Years 1-8 were at or above the National Standard for reading, 61% were at or above the Standard for mathematics and 58% were at or above the Standard for writing.
+- In 2016, 66.0% of Pasifika students in Years 1-8 were at or above the National Standard for reading, 62.7% were at or above the standard for mathematics and 60.5% were at or above the standard for writing.

-- Eighty-four percent of all 2013 Pasifika school leavers achieved the NCEA level 1 literacy and numeracy requirements.
+- Ninety percent of all 2016 Pasifika school leavers achieved the NCEA Level 1 literacy and numeracy requirements.

-- In 2013, the proportion of Pasifika people aged 18 to 24 years in level 4 and higher qualifications increased to 27%.
-This is a five percentage point increase on the participation rate in2008.
+- In 2014, the proportion of Pasifika people aged 18 to 24 years in level 4 and higher qualifications decreased slightly to 28.4%.
+This is a 0.4 percentage point decrease on the participation rate in 2013.

-- Of the full-time Pasifika students who began a qualification in 2009, 68% had completed this qualification by 2013.
-This compares to 76% for all domestic full-time students.
+- Of the full-time Pasifika students who began qualifications in 2010 at level 4 or above, 67.4% had completed this qualification by 2014.
+This compares to 74.3% for all domestic full-time students.

 Parents, families and communities